Order continuity and regularity on vector lattices and on lattices of continuous functions: Order continuity of positive operators and homomorphisms

-\begin{proof} First, note that (ii)$\Rightarrow$(i) is trivial, while (i)+(iii)$\Rightarrow$(vi, for regular sublattices) follows from the fact that a restriction of an order continuous operator to a regular sublattice is order continuous.
+\begin{proof} First, note that (ii)$\Rightarrow$(i), (v)$\Rightarrow$(v') and (vi)$\Rightarrow$(vi') are trivial, while (i)+(iii)$\Rightarrow$(vi) follows from the fact that a restriction of an order continuous operator to a regular sublattice is order continuous.

 (i)$\Rightarrow$(ii): For $G\subset F$ the collection $G^{\vee}$ of all finite supremums of elements of $G$ is an increasing net with the same supremum (which exists or not for $G$ and $G^{\vee}$ simultaneously).
 It is easy to see that $TG^{\vee}=\left(TG\right)^{\vee}$, and so if $g=\sup G$, from order continuity we have $Tg=\sup TG^{\vee}=\sup \left(TG\right)^{\vee}=\sup TG$.